Trump Just Took His First Steps on 'America First'

 “A great thing for the American worker we just did,” he said in the Oval Office as he signed the memorandum.

 Trump’s decision on TPP codifies his shift away from his party’s traditional stance in promotion free trade.
 More conventional Republicans, including Sen. John McCain, condemned the withdrawal from TPP.
-Speaker of the House Paul Ryan issued a statement praising Trump’s other actions, but remained silent on TPP, which he supported.
+Speaker of the House Paul Ryan issued a statement praising Trump’s other actions, but didn’t explicitly mention the trade deal, which he supported.

 “President Trump is wasting no time acting on his promises,” Ryan said.